sajib925/vaccine-management-frontend/README.md

 ## Features

+## Features

-- User authentication for both doctors and patients
+- **User Authentication**: Secure login for both doctors and patients.
-- Profile management for users
+- **Profile Management**: Users can update and manage their profile information.
-- Doctors can create and manage vaccination campaigns
+- **Campaign Management**: Doctors can create, update, and manage vaccination campaigns.
-- Patients can book vaccination appointments
+- **Appointment Booking**: Patients can book vaccination appointments for available campaigns.
-- Patients can leave reviews for vaccines and campaigns
+- **Review System**: Patients can leave reviews for vaccines and campaigns to share their experiences.
-- Responsive design for mobile and desktop users
+- **Responsive Design**: Optimized for seamless use on both mobile and desktop devices.

 ## Installation